 The best way to combat this new strategy from the BBC is to buy a VPN that replaces its IP addresses as soon as they’re blacklisted.

-I’ve been using ExpressVPN since March 2018 and have enjoyed access to BBC iPlayer, BT Sport, 4oD ITV Player and US Netflix with no buffering issues or other interruptions.
+I’ve been using NordVPN since March 2018 and have enjoyed access to BBC iPlayer, BT Sport, 4oD ITV Player and US Netflix with no buffering issues or other interruptions.

 See also: The 6 Best VPNs for New Zealand.